 - More on what makes different thrips types unique

 Are thrips dangerous to people and pets?

 Thrips aren’t interested in either people or pets.
 However, it has been shown that when they land on something soft, some thrips try to bite.

 - It’s very rare though.

 - Not necessarily a sign of defense.

 Simply, skin patterns are similar in feel and thickness to some types of leaves, at least from a thrip’s point of view.
-As such, it’s quite expected that they would try to feed off whatever they land on!
+As such, don’t be surprised that they try to feed off whatever they land on!